 Do you have times in your life where you’ve been able to successfully pause and rethink how you want to react for the better?
 Can you think of specific triggers that cause you to react in a way you’d like to change?
 How could a moment of pause be useful to you today?

 As always, I’d love to hear from you.
-The comments function is still not working properly here on the blog.
-In the meantime, if you have an observation, question or comment for me, please hop over to my Facebook page and leave it there.
+If you have an observation, question or comment for me, please leave them in the space below.

 Image © rawpixel / 123RF Stock Photo